Streamline-Essentials/NewWiki/PlasHost/topics/BukkitOfUtils.md

 ## How does it work?
 When downloading a plugin that uses BOU, you also need to install the BOU plugin itself.
 This can be found here: [https://www.spigotmc.org/resources/118276/](https://www.spigotmc.org/resources/118276/)

-It works by adding all of the necessary code for each plugin to work as a centralized plugin.
+It works by adding all the necessary code for each plugin to work as a centralized plugin.

 ## Natively Supported